-What Should You Have in Your Food Pantry?
+What Foods Should be in Your Pantry?

-Keeping a 'store' of groceries in your home pantry is a good idea, even even if you live alone.
+Keeping a "store" of groceries in your home pantry is a good idea, even even if you live alone.
 If there are several people in your household, the importance of stocking-up multiplies.

 Storing a stash of food saves time, money and often stress, especially in difficult times.
 Don't be caught short like Old Mother Hubbard.

 Stocking your shelves with "CARE".

 C = Convenience: Fewer trips to the market, saves time and money.

 A = Assurance: Your pantry stash makes it easier to deal with power outages, bad weather, transportation disruptions, financial setback, disaster survival.
 You'll feel better by being prepared.

 R = Readiness: Unexpected guests and impromptu celebrations won't cause dismay when you have a few treats ready for snacks and desserts, or even ingredients for a hearty main dish.

 E = Economy: Take advantage of bargains or bulk buying.
 Making fewer trips to the store cuts back on impulse buys of expensive and unneeded items by having necessities (and maybe a few treats) on hand.